 6. being a poor listener

-In a good interview, both parties are engaged and leave feeling excited about the possibility of working together.
+In good interviews, both parties are engaged and leave feeling excited about the possibility of working together.
 A candidate who repeatedly loses the thread of the conversation, or has to ask for repetition of basic points, may have trouble focusing or lack attention to detail — or worse, simply doesn’t care whether they get the job.

 Ready to find your next great hire?
-Check out our other interview tips to further sharpen your Q&A skills, and browse our extensive database of qualified candidates today
+Check out our other interview tips to further sharpen your Q&A skills, and browse our extensive database of qualified candidates today.